twbs/rfs/README.md

 - Always set your line-heights relative (in `em` or unitless) to prevent interline issues.

+## Browser support

+RFS is supported by all browsers that support [media queries](https://caniuse.com/#feat=css-mediaqueries) and [viewport units](https://caniuse.com/#feat=viewport-units).
+In browsers like IE8 or older, the font size will be set but the fluid rescaling will be disabled.
+A list of the most popular browsers that support RFS:
+- Chrome
+- Safari
+- Opera
+- Firefox
+- Edge
+- Samsung Internet
+- UC Browsers
+- IE >= 9

 ## Demos

 - [Simple Codepen Demo](https://codepen.io/MartijnCuppens/pen/ZBjdMy)